 While the vision statement can be extremely motivating to the team that put it together, it may lose its effectiveness as it rolls out across the organization.
 How do you communicate the power behind the vision statement to those who are executing the plan?
 There may be many variables that contribute to success but consider these strategies when communicating your vision:

 1. Make it visual.

 The team that created the vision had an image in mind.
 A key element of achieving any goal is being able to visualize the result once it is finished.
 Whether it’s a drawing, a diagram, or a map, what better way to get the team, customers, or investors on board than to give them the image of where you’re going?

 Give life to your vision by providing a good story to tell.
 People remember stories and like to retell them.
 Stories also touch their hearts and trigger the emotional element that can motivate individuals to work toward a vision.

 3. Make it memorable.

-While you may want to communicate a lot in your vision, keep it simple enough to be remembered.
+Keep your vision simple.
 If they can remember it, they are much more likely to repeat it.